Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 The best vegetables to grow in a raised garden bed are:

-Growers can add organic nutrients to the soil in raised beds, depending on the needs of the plants.
-Raised beds help protect vegetables from pests and winter cold.
-Here’s how raised beds work well for certain vegetables:
+Organic nutrients can be added to growing soil in raised beds, as required by the plants.
+Raised beds protect vegetables from pests and the cold of winter.
+Here is why raised beds are good for some vegetables:

-- Potatoes grow well in the loose, nutrient-rich soil of raised beds.
-Plant them at a depth of 6 inches in soil with the right pH.
-They need plenty of sunlight and should not be watered until sprouts appear.
+• Potatoes thrive in the open, fertile soil found in raised beds.
+Plant them in soil that has the correct pH down to a depth of 6 inches.
+They require an ample amount of sunlight and should not be watered until the sprout begins.

-- Lettuce grows best in well-drained soil with lots of sunlight.
-It usually takes about 30 days for lettuce to mature in a raised bed.
+• Lettuce prefers well-drained soil and plenty of sun.
+Lettuce needs about 30 days to green up in a raised bed.

 2. Bedding Plants